Do You Have The Right To Plead Not Guilty When Your Lawyer Disagrees?

 Updated 12:45 p.m.
 ET

-The U.S. Supreme Court heard lively arguments Wednesday in a case with a surprise plot twist: the jurors were told that the accused was guilty of a triple murder — not by the prosecutor, but by the defense lawyer.
+The U.S. Supreme Court heard lively arguments Wednesday in a case with a surprise plot twist: Jurors were told that the accused was guilty of a triple murder — not by the prosecutor, but by the defense lawyer.

 "There is no way reasonably possible that you can listen to the evidence and not come" to that conclusion, he said.